-1. A document in compliance with the Rules of Appellate Procedure and this order and submitted electronically to the supreme court clerk by 11:59 p.m.
+1. A document in compliance with the Rules of Appellate Procedure and submitted electronically to the supreme court clerk by 11:59 p.m.
 Bismarck time shall be considered filed on the date submitted.

-2. Upon receiving an electronic document, the supreme court clerk will issue an e-mail confirmation that the document has been received.
+2. Upon receiving a document filed electronically, the supreme court clerk will issue an e-mail confirmation that the document has been received.

 3. A party filing a document electronically must pay any required filing fee.

 4. A party filing electronically must pay for internal reproduction of the document by the supreme court.

 a.
 No payment is required for motions and comments less than 20 pages in length, including appendices or attachments.
 A party electronically filing a motion or comment must pay $.50 per page for each page in excess of 20 pages.

 b.
 A party electronically filing any brief, whether in an appeal, request for supervision, or request for extraordinary writ, must pay $25.
 No payment is required for a reply brief or a petition for rehearing.

 c.
 No payment is required for an appendix 100 pages or less in length.
 A party must pay $.50 per page for each appendix page in excess of 100 pages.
 The charges under this subparagraph apply to any appendix that is electronically filed, regardless of whether it is filed separately or with a brief, motion, or other request.

 5. A party must pay all required fees and payments within five days of submitting a document filed electronically.
 If fees and payments are not paid within five days of submission, the document will be returned by the supreme court clerk and the party will be required to refile the document.